 These are the very best things to do in Sedona:

-Good to know: It can be a very bumpy ride, but even the most adventurous Broken Arrow tour is family-friendly, so most people can participate (even kids from the age of 2).
+Good to know: It can be a very bumpy ride, but most jeep tours are family-friendly, so most people can participate (even kids from the age of 2).
 However, if you have any medical conditions, be sure to read the tour details to see if it is safe for you.
-If you are looking for a milder ride on less rugged terrain, then consider the 3hr Ancient Ruins tour.

 TIP: Be sure to bring some water, a hat, and a pair of sunglasses to keep the desert sun at bay.

-PRO TIP: Be sure to book Pink Jeep tours in advance.
+PRO TIP: Be sure to book jeep tours in advance.
 Even though the tours run daily, throughout the day, they tend to book up, sometimes even weeks ahead of time.

 2. Sedona Trolley